Less than 100 days until the 2014 football season begins.

 Everyone is familiar with fans who wind up at Papa John’s Cardinal Stadium oblivious to what’s happening on the field.
-Some of the rules are for them, other for people who grate on the nerves of fellow fans, and a couple are just personal peeves.
+Some of the rules are for them, other for people who grate on the nerves of fellow fans.

 - Know when to stand or not to stand.
 Nothing worse than someone standing up when nothing is happening, sometime affecting several rows of fans.
 (Hint: If you’re the only one standing in the section, there’s a problem).

-- Don’t be a negative Nancy (There’s always some guy who thinks every play is terrible, every tackle is sloppy, any gain by the opposing team is due to poor defensive play, and any offensive play that doesn’t result in a touchdown was poorly executed).
+- Don’t be a negative Nancy.
+There’s always some guy who thinks every play is terrible, every tackle is sloppy, any gain by the opposing team is poor defensive play, and thinks he’s the expert on play calling.

-- Don’t sell or give your Louisville vs. UK tickets to Kentucky fans.
+- Don’t ever sell or give your Louisville vs. UK tickets to Kentucky fans.
 There are plenty of UofL fans who will need them for Senior Day, the final game of the 2014 season.